adamskys/3column-fementor/README.md

 ## Overview

 I've learned how to build easy 3-column component.
 I've used SASS for the first time and I hope that code doesn't look that bad.
-I've struggled with button positioning and I'd need to fix that (tips on that would be helpful).
+I've struggled with button positioning when resizing window and I'd need to fix that (tips on that would be helpful).

 ### The challenge